The fact this question is so often asked is bizarre given professional copywriters are in the business of making things clear.

-The double-page feature in a trade journal promoting a particular business has probably been written by a copywriter, paid for by the company being featured.
+The double-page feature in a trade journal promoting a particular business (advertorial) has probably been written by a copywriter who has been paid by the company featured in the article.

 In the corporate world there’s plenty of material that needs to be written like press releases, newsletters, leaflets, presentations, speeches, website copy and blogs.

 Marketing and PR firms often employ a staff copywriter.
-If they don’t, they usually hire freelance copywriters.
+If they don’t, they usually recruit freelance copywriters.

 The 21st century copywriter

-Along with the spread of technology, the copywriter’s role has grown.
+Along with the rise in technology, the copywriter’s role has changed.

 Big corporations need words to communicate to customers.
-In order to be able to do that they need writers who understand how to sell a message.
+In order to do that they need writers who understand how to sell messages.